Internet-Draft Enhanced VPN Framework June 2024

 There are several kinds of performance guarantees, including guaranteed maximum packet loss, guaranteed maximum delay, and guaranteed delay variation.
 Note that these guarantees apply to conformance traffic; out-of-profile traffic will be handled according to a separate agreement with the customer (see, for example, Section 3.6 of [RFC7297]).

-Guaranteed maximum latency is required by a number of applications, particularly real-time control applications and some types of augumented reality and virtual reality (AR/VR) applications.
+Guaranteed maximum latency is required by a number of applications, particularly real-time control applications and some types of augmented reality and virtual reality (AR/VR) applications.
 DetNet techniques may be considered [RFC8655], however additional methods of enhancing the underlay to better support the delay guarantees may be needed, and these methods will need to be integrated with the overall service provisioning mechanisms.

 Guaranteed maximum delay variation is a performance guarantee that may also be needed.
 [RFC8578] calls up a number of cases that need this guarantee, for example in electrical utilities.
-Time transfer is an example service that needs a performance guarantee, although it is in the nature of time that the service might be delivered by the underlay as a shared service and not provided through different enhanced VPN.
+Time transfer is an example service that needs a performance guarantee, although it is in the nature of time that the service might be delivered by the underlay as a shared service and not provided through different enhanced VPNs.
 Alternatively, a dedicated enhanced VPN might be used to provide time transfer as a shared service.

-This suggests that a spectrum of service guarantees need to be considered when designing and deploying an enhanced VPN.
+This suggests that a spectrum of service guarantees needs to be considered when designing and deploying an enhanced VPN.
 For illustration purposes and without claiming to be exhaustive, four types of services are considered:

 • Best effort